microverseinc/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> Here I build a social media app using Ruby on Rails.
+I've implemented just basic features for now.
+The point is to help me get familiar with Rails.
+I thoroughly enjoyed working on this project, however, so I'll probably come back to add more features when I get the time.

 ## Built With